This Addiction: Sales and reception

 This Addiction became the highest-charting album of Alkaline Trio's career, debuting on the Billboard 200 at #11 and reaching #1 on the Rock, Independent, and Alternative Albums charts.
-It was also #8 in digital album sales and #51 on the UK Albums Chart.
+It was also #51 on the UK Albums Chart.

 Critics' reviews of This Addiction have generally complimented the album's production and Dan Andriano's contributions, while criticizing Matt Skiba's vocals and lyrical themes.
 Both Drew Beringer of AbsolutePunk and Scott Heisel of Alternative Press noted that the production effectively blends hints of the band's early sound with the more polished rock style of their later years, with Beringer remarking that it "captures the vibe of the album nicely" and Heisel commenting that it "still sounds like a slick, polished Alkaline Trio album, mainly because the band have evolved to a point where they want their sound to come off as slick and polished."
 Both praised Andriano's writing and singing, with Beringer noting that he "only leads on three tracks, but sounds fantastic in each, especially in album closer, 'Fine'."
 Heisel stated that "His three cuts (including the spectacular "Off the Map") are sufficiently poppy without being dumbed down."
 Skiba's vocals received more criticism: Beringer stated that "some of [his] weakest material shows up here" and that he "sounds awesome on the title track and 'The American Scream', [but] falls flat on blunders like 'Draculina' and 'Piss and Vinegar.
 Heisel criticised Skiba for "[falling] back too frequently on his well-worn lyrical themes of drugs (the title track) and death ('The American Scream').
 It's moments like these where it feels like he's trying too hard to keep up appearances with his band's more fairweather fans."
 Corey Apar of Allmusic felt similarly, saying that "it would have been nice to hear [Andriano] more, especially since Skiba's lyrics leave much to be desired."
 Michael French of Punknews.org shared this sentiment, saying that Skiba's lyrics "aren't necessarily bad, but they've been significantly dumbed down; Matt once turned cliché into clever and cunning commentary--now they just lack personality and the clichés are just, well...cliché."